-Money laundering and terrorist financing and proliferation risk is the impact and the likelihood that the Bank may be involved in money laundering or terrorist and proliferation financing in connection with the Bank's financial services, customer base, customer operations geography, as well as product and service delivery channels.
-Sanctions risk is the impact and likelihood that the Bank may be used to violate or circumvent sanctions.
+Money laundering and terrorist financing and proliferation risk is the risk that the Bank may be involved in money laundering or terrorist and proliferation financing or attempting to do such activities.
+Sanctions risk is managed within the framework of money laundering and terrorist financing risk management.